ftudor/api-challenge/README.md

 * How would you configure the app as it goes from dev, to qa and finally to production?
 * How would you insulate the app from a downstream API if it had one.

-# Submitting the Project

-You will also receive an invitation to your own private repository on gitlab.com.
-Push your code to that repository as you go.
-Instructions are provided by gitlab.com on how to push your code to a new repo.

-# Duration

-You will have until the end of the day to complete the challenge.
-In our tests, we found it to take us about 3 hours to build.
-We encourage you to spend any leftover time to polish/document/test your app.
-Please send us a zip file of your challenge when completed.

-The timestamp of your last commit will be used to gage how long you worked on this project.